m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-2.md

 ![](https://assets.omscs.io/notes/0183.png)

 Each AS can define forwarding policies as if it is the only participant at the SDX, without influencing how other participants forward packets on their own virtual switches.
 Each AS can have its own SDN applications for dropping, modifying, or forwarding their traffic.
 The policies can also be different based on the direction of the traffic (inbound or outbound).
 An inbound policy is applied on the traffic coming from other SDX participant on a virtual switch.
-An outbound policy is applied to traffic from the participant’s virtual switch port towards other participants.
+An outbound policy is applied to traffic from the participant's virtual switch port towards other participants.
 The SDX is responsible to combine the policies from multiple participants into a single policy for the physical switch.

 To write policies SDX uses the Pyretic language to match header fields of the packets and to express actions on the packets.

-Let’s consider the example of application-specific peering, and let's see how a participant network expresses example policies:
+Let's consider the example of application-specific peering, and let's see how a participant network expresses example policies:

 ![](https://assets.omscs.io/notes/0184.png)

-According to AS A’s outbound policy, the HTTP traffic with destination port 80 is forwarded to AS B and HTTPS traffic with destination port 443 is forwarded to AS C.
+According to AS A's outbound policy, the HTTP traffic with destination port 80 is forwarded to AS B and HTTPS traffic with destination port 443 is forwarded to AS C.

 This is expressed using the match statement: